Stay and Explore

-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Royal Duchy Hotel (4T), Falmouth.
-We aim for you to arrive at the hotel between 4pm and 5pm, where tea and coffee will be served before time is free to relax.
-Dinner is served at our hotel this evening.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Falmouth.
+We aim for you to arrive at the hotel between 4pm and 5pm, where tea and coffee will be served before free time to relax.

 Today we embark on a tour of some of Cornwall’s most stunning places and best-loved towns.
 Our first stop is Pendennis Castle, Henry VIII’s coastal stronghold.
 Within the lofty battlements, exhibitions show its importance in defending Cornwall some 450 years ago, through to its last military role as a secret base during World War II.
 We continue to Marazion to take in the view across to St Michael’s Mount, a rocky tidal island crowned by a magnificent medieval castle.
-We then continue to St Ives, one of the most popular holiday destinations in Cornwall for its golden beaches and subtropical gardens.
-You have time to explore this traditional seaside town before we return to our hotel later this afternoon.
+And then on to St Ives, one of the most popular holiday destinations in Cornwall thanks to its golden beaches and subtropical gardens.
+You’ll enjoy some free time to explore here.

 Day 5 Falmouth

 Today we bid farewell to Falmouth.
-You will be collected at 10am by your Titan vehicle, for the journey home.
+You’ll be collected at 10am by your Titan vehicle, for the journey home.